jendrikseipp/vulture/README.md

 Features
 --------

-* fast: uses static code analysis
+* fast: static code analysis
 * lightweight: only one module
 * tested: tests itself and has 100% test coverage
 * complements pyflakes and has the same output syntax